alvarotrigo/fullPage.js/README.md

 Customizations of the plugin available upon request for some reasonable price. <a href="http://alvarotrigo.com/#contact-page">Contact me</a>.

+Would you like to have a website using fullpage.js functionality but you don't know how to use it?
+I can do it for you for a reasonable price. <a href="http://alvarotrigo.com/#contact-page">Contact me</a>.

 ## Introduction
 Suggestion are more than welcome, not only for feature requests but also for coding style improvements.
 Let's make this a great plugin to make people's lives easier!